undermad/diet-generator-api/README.md

 During application startup, the database is populated using data from CalorieNinjas.
 If a product is already present in the database, the API call is skipped to optimize performance and reduce unnecessary requests.

-The `Products` to fetch are indicated in the `recipe.txt` list in the resources file.
+The `Products` to fetch are indicated in the `recipe.txt` list in the resources' folder.
 The `RecipeInit` class is the parser for that list, and it uses `NinjaService` where `NinjaApi` class is injected.
 Special format need to be kept if you decide to extend that list.